Brucelees/Nexus-labs-testnet/README.md

-EDIT: To copy prover ID, disconnect the Web Interface first, then use the copy. [copies a 24char string — not the visible one]
+EDIT: To copy prover ID, disconnect the Web Interface first, then use the copy.
+[28 Char]
 --------------------------------------------------------------------------------------------------------------------------------

 ```